 ONLY swimmers who participated in the 2019-2020 RAYS may register for this program.

-- Registration for the Winter 1 session begins December 28th.
+- Registration for the Early Spring session begins February 23rd.

 Swimmers will be assigned to workout levels please check your email for your child’s level for registration.

-Workouts will take place at the Ridley Area YMCA.
-Click on this link to view schedule (Winter 1 Schedule)
+Workouts will take place at the Ridley Area YMCA and Ridley High School.
+Click on this link to view the schedule (Early Spring PDF)

 Swimmers are NOT permitted to attend practice if…